 Inevitably, there are many boat selling sites on the internet – and we list all the boats we sell on all the major websites for maximum exposure.

 It is important to consider the value-added services provided by a broker, especially if you’re new to boating.
 For instance, there is a huge benefit to being accompanied on a viewing by a broker.
 We always encourage our customers to take their time and ask as many questions as possible.
-Whilst on-site, you can also review the marina’s facilities.
+Whilst on site, you can also review the marina’s facilities.

 Once you find the right boat, it is typical for a broker to manage the legal and financial processes involved in the transfer of ownership.
 We asked James Clifton, our Sales Manager, what is involved:

-“Once the legalities and paperwork are finalised, we offer a full handover of each vessel we sell, which includes a thorough explanation of all its operating systems.
+“Once the legalities and paperwork are finalised, we offer a full handover of each boat we sell, which includes a thorough explanation of all its operating systems.
 We will also spend time demonstrating how to helm the boat and offer tips and advice on boat handling and mooring.
-Handovers are complimented by a library of videos for long term reference.
+Handovers are often complimented by a library of videos for long term reference.

 What time of year should you buy your first boat?